Shivam-Dave/ShivamDave-Website/README.md

 4. **Customize the website**:

-    You can customize the website by modifying the HTML, CSS, and JavaScript files to suit your preferences.
+    You can customize the website by modifying the HTML and CSS files to suit your preferences.

 ## Contributions